When Can We Travel To Thailand In 2021?

 DO I NEED A VACCINE?

 The current entry restrictions do not have mandatory Covid vaccine requirements.
 However, Thailand’s Prime Minister has announced plans to fully reopen the country to vaccinated foreign tourists in November 2021.
 Basically, if you're jabbed it'll be easier for you to travel to Thailand when it fully reopens.
 Read more.

 As of October 2021, under the Tourism Authority of Thailand's 'Sandbox' programs, fully vaccinated travellers can enter Thailand via Phuket and Koh Samui.
 Travellers must stay on these islands for at least 7 days (reduced from 14), then are free to travel in Thailand.
 They must do two PCR tests during this time on the day of arrival and day 6/7.
 Fully-vaxxed travellers still need to have all the arrangements in advance, including their visa, certificate of entry, Covid-19 health insurance policy, confirmation of hotel booking and negative PCR test before arrival.
 This signifies the positive progress of Thailand’s plan to gradually reopen the entire country to fully vaccinated travellers in late 2021.

 PROOF OF INSURANCE

 Travellers must present proof of medical insurance guaranteeing that the provider can cover a minimum of $100 000 USD (or local currency equivalent) for treatment during their stay.

-Fully vaccinated travellers arriving in Phuket or Samui under the Sandbox Programme from July 2021 are exempt from a strict quarantine, but must have pre-booked accomodation for 14 days certified by the Amazing Thailand Safety & Health Administration (SHA).
+Fully vaccinated travellers arriving in Phuket or Samui under the Sandbox Programme from July 2021 are exempt from a strict quarantine, but must have pre-booked accomodation for 7 days in a 'Sandbox' area certified by the Amazing Thailand Safety & Health Administration (SHA).